wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

 With such a prompt, we can expect AI to generate the `blog.yaml` file above for us.
 I believe that by combining this prompt with that file, you should be able to better understand the meaning it expresses.

+Now, run the `docker run` command again, and you can see what `.sol` files have been generated.
+If the generation is successful, it should include:
+* `ArticleCreateLogic.sol`
+* `ArticleUpdateLogic.sol`
+* `ArticleAddCommentLogic.sol`
+* `ArticleUpdateCommentLogic.sol`
+* `ArticleRemoveCommentLogic.sol`

+This time, AI doesn't even have a chance to show off.
+All the function implementations have been written for you.
+As we mentioned earlier, if the CRUD operations on entities are exactly the business logic your application needs, then you don't need to write anything else yourself.

 #### Let's Talk About "Data Types" Briefly